iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 Use model
 ```

-> For a faster shorthand way to perform a similar example, please see the
+> For a faster way to perform a similar example, please see the
 > [read() example](/doc/api-reference/read#examples).